jneug/typst-codelst/manual.typ

 Since I used LaTeX before, I got inspired by packages like #footlink("https://ctan.org/pkg/listings", pkg("listings")) and attempted to replicate some of its functionality.
 CODELST is the result of this effort.

-= Usage

 #wbox[
   Version #mty.ver(0, 0, 5) introduced a new method for rendering raw text, that deals with some of the issues of previous methods.
 This did break some other features of the package, mostly related to formatting.
-To cleanup the codebase some other breaking changes (e.g. renaming of argeuments) where done.
+To clean up the codebase, some other breaking changes (e.g. renaming of arguments) were done.
 ]

+This document is a full description of all available commands and options.
+The first part provides examples of the major features.
+The second part is a command reference for CODELST.

+See `example.typ`/`example.pdf` for some quick examples how to use CODELST.

+= Usage

 == Use as a package (Typst 0.6.0 and later)

-For Typst 0.6.0 and later CODELST can be imported from the preview repository:
+For Typst 0.6.0 and later, CODELST can be imported from the preview repository:

 #sourcecode(numbering:none)[```typ
 #import "@preview/codelst:0.0.4": sourcecode